 About APAC

-We are a 501(c) 3 nonprofit established under the guiding premise that the arts have been, and will continue to be, critical to the economic health and development of our community.
+We are a 501(c) 3 nonprofit established under the guiding premise that the arts have been, and will continue to be, critical to the overall health and development of our community.

-The founding Board of Trustees consists of Jenn Hampton, Mike Sodano, Carrie Turner, and Paul McEvily.
-In 2021, Kathy Kelly and Bob Ellis joined the team.
-Together this group brings a deep knowledge of the local arts scene, community development, civic engagement and a belief that the arts are integral to Asbury Park’s identity and economy.
+The Board of Trustees consists of Mike Sodano, Jenn Hampton, Bob Ellis, Carrie Turner, and Paul McEvily.
+Together this group brings a deep knowledge of the local arts scene, community development, civic engagement and a belief that the arts are integral to Asbury Park’s identity and wellbeing.

 Board of Directors